Necrotizing Fasciitis (Flesh-Eating Bacteria)

 Necrotizing fasciitis is an infection caused by bacteria.
 It can destroy skin, fat, and the tissue covering the muscles within a very short time.

 The disease sometimes is called flesh-eating bacteria.
 When it occurs on the genitals, it is called Fournier gangrene.

 Necrotizing fasciitis is very rare but serious.
-About 1 out of 4 people who get this infection die from it. footnote 1 Many people who get necrotizing fasciitis are in good health before they get the infection.
+Many people who get necrotizing fasciitis are in good health before they get the infection.

 Your risk of getting this infection is higher if you: